iversonianGremling/quickCommand/README.md

    -d: lists the directories used by qc
 - dmenu_instant: a small edition on dmenu that outputs the first match immediately after pressing one character, needed for dm-qc to work
-- dm-qc: shows the commands currently loaded in the stack, each one has an index asigned, when the index number is pressed the command is executed, it's recommended to map this to a keybinding or an alias to maximize speed
+- dm-qc/fzf-qc: shows the commands currently loaded in the stack, each one has an index asigned, when the index number is pressed the command is executed, it's recommended to map this to a keybinding or an alias to maximize speed
-- dm-qcl: lists all the saved stacks and loads the one selected
+- dm-qcl/fzf-qcl: lists all the saved stacks and loads the one selected
 - zsh_history_widget: a widget made by (author couldn't be found) modified for using with qc, it shows the history of the current terminal in a dmenu and adds the selected command to the stack

 TODO: